 The purpose of the Energy Investment Deduction scheme (EIA) is to stimulate investment in energy-saving technology and sustainable energy, i.e. so-called energy investments.
 Companies that invest in the energy industry are entitled to additional tax deductions at a percentage of the investment cost.
+The total amount of energy investments per enterprise that are eligible for EIA is a minimum of \in 2,500 and a maximum of \in 124 million per calendar year.
+45% (2021) of the investment amount for which an EIA declaration has been received can be deducted from the taxable profit.
 The energy investment deduction is only available for capital equipment that complies with the specified energy performance requirements.
-The energy performance requirements and the capital equipment that are subject to the energy investment deduction are available in the Energy List 2020 (Energielijst 2020), which is updated on an annual basis.
+The energy performance requirements and the capital equipment that are subject to the energy investment deduction are available in the Energy List 2021 (Energielijst 2021), which is updated on an annual basis.

-\\KleinschaligheidsInvesteringsAftrek\\ (Small-scale Investment Deduction)\
+KleinschaligheidsInvesteringsAftrek (Small-scale Investment Deduction)

-The Small-scale Investment Deduction entitles the entrepreneur to make deductions from investments in capital equipment between € 2,400 and € 323,544 in 2020.
+The Small-scale Investment Deduction entitles the entrepreneur to make deductions from investments in capital equipment between $\in 2,400$ and $\in 328,721$ in 2021.
 You invest in capital equipment in the year in which you buy it and therefore incur a payment obligation.
 The investment deduction can be applied in the year in question.
 If you do not intend to use the capital equipment in the year in which the investment is made, then part of the investment deduction is sometimes carried forward to the next year.